 APF Animal Protection Foundation (Registered Charity in Egypt)

-... and many other registered not for profit shelters
+... and many other shelters.

 Snookie's is a rescue partner with several, large international groups in Egypt, US and in Thailand.
 The groups we affiliate ourselves to have all been properly vetted and a rescue volunteer visited the shelter.
 Our dogs go through a lengthy medical screening including Leishmania and Corona virus testing.
-Our dogs also receive a wellness bloodwork and go through deworming and prevention.
+Our dogs also receive a wellness bloodwork and go through deworming and flea/tick prevention.
 We also include teeth cleaning/extractions when medically required.
 Please go to the "Adoption" page for more information.

 We have a great love for dogs and we hope with the efforts of our many wonderful volunteers and supporters, we can continue to thrive in the volunteer work we believe in.
 We have a strong belief in educating and matching the right dog to the right family.
 There is no such thing as a "perfect" family.
 Just the "right" family who will be able to meet the needs of that specific dog.
 With every adoption, we include a training package with an assigned certified dog trainer who is available to work with each family in making sure the transition of the new family member is a successful one.